 Capital South Regional Director

-Amos Gil has 30 years experience in building, managing, and expanding highly visible and influential social-oriented non-profit organizations and start-up projects.
+Amos Gil has over 30 years experience in building, managing, and expanding highly visible and influential social-oriented non-profit organizations and start-up projects.

-Most recently, Amos served as the CEO of the Jerusalem International YMCA, a landmark institution which provides a rare meeting place for the city’s Jews, Christians and Muslims.
+Before joining J Street, Amos served as the CEO of the Jerusalem International YMCA, a landmark institution which provides a rare meeting place for the city’s Jews, Christians and Muslims.

 Amos was the first Executive Director of Congregation Beth Simchat Torah (CBST) in New York and has taught at the Harris School at the University of Chicago and the School for Public Policy at DePaul University.
 He served as an organizational consultant to University of Chicago Hillel.